BibleTools

 Grace Upon Grace

-This shows shows Christ's example, even when He had the love, wisdom, and discernment to judge righteous judgment and correctly put His enemies in their place.
+In these verses, the apostle shows Christ's example, even when He had the love, wisdom and discernment to judge righteous judgment and correctly put His enemies in their place.
 So strong was Jesus' commitment to these principles that, even when His life was on the line, and His enemies reviled Him intensely, He did not respond in kind.
 He set us an example to do likewise.

 Perhaps the key statement is He "committed Himself to Him who judges rightly."
 His response was an act of faith in God's awareness of His situation and God's perfect ability not merely to act but to act in exactly the right way for the good of all.
 The reality of God's sovereignty over His creation led to Jesus' minute-by-minute faithful submission.